Wattsupdocatron/PathogenPersistenceManuscript/README.md

 # PathogenPersistenceManuscript
-- Analysis scripts for metagenomics/metatranscriptomics for pathogen persistence (Nunez and Watts et al., 2026) in freshwater manuscript.
+- Analysis scripts for metagenomics/metatranscriptomics for pathogen persistence in freshwater manuscript (Nunez and Watts et al., 2026, BioRxiv).

 - Where specified, each file set was analysed individually rather than with loops - the code that is reported in each script is a representative for a single metagenomics/metatranscriptomics sample.
 The input/ouput file names can be changed depending on the sample being analysed.